HansWessels/gup/README.md

 ### Compression and gup

-Using the **gup** compression program which van be found in the **unix** directory when you build the project in a Unix environment, for windows the program can be found in the **win32** directory, ARJ files can be generated with a command line looking like this:
+Using the **gup** compression program which can be found in the **unix** directory when you build the project in a Unix environment; for windows the program can be found in the **win32** directory.
+ARJ files can be generated with a command line looking like this:
 `gup a -<mode> -e -r result.arj <file(s)>`
 Where **a** means create an ARJ file and **a**dd files to the ARJ file. **\<mode\>** is one of the compression modes: m1, m4, m7, n0, n1 or n2.
 The **-e** switch excludes the directory names in the ARJ file.
 The **-r** switch is for recursive directories.
 `gup l result.arj` will **l**ist the contents of the ARJ file.